samhiggie/Run2HTT_Combine_old/README.md

 shapes in combine harvester models.

 - `SimpleMergeStats.py`: The now in use merging algorithm.
-It uses regexes to match categories and distributions, and simply halves the number of bins the last three slices of the Zero Jet PTH 0-10 category, and in the last slice of the VBF PTH GE 200 Category.
-(Needs updating for tt channel's one Zero Jet category?)
+It uses regexes to match categories and distributions, and simply halves the number of bins the last three slices of the Zero Jet PTH 0-10 category, and in the last slice of the VBF PTH GE 200 Category

 - `Smooth.py`: A simple shape smoothing tool used for smoothing out bad statistics in shape uncertainties.
 If it finds more than half the bins of a slice are the same between up and nominal or down and nominal shapes, it smooths out the ncertaintiy over all bins.
 It takes a large number of